 Kathryn gave the world premiere of Ananda Sukarlan’s song cycle Love and Variations, commissioned for her vocal-piano ensemble, the Swara Sonora Trio.
 She made her international debut in 2009 on an Indonesian concert tour with the Swara Sonora Trio, followed by concerts in Central Mexico with the baroque ensemble Capella Guanajuatensis.

 Kathryn was born in San Francisco, and began her musical studies on the edge of Arizona’s White Mountain Apache Reservation.
 She got her first pro gig – a section leader position at a church in Providence – during high school in Rhode Island, continued her vocal studies as an undergraduate at Brown University, and then earned a Masters degree in vocal performance from the University of Arizona.
 Kathryn also spent a summer in Salzburg studying Lieder at the Mozarteum.
-She is based in Raleigh, NC and is on the voice faculties of East Carolina University and North Carolina State University.
+She is based in Raleigh, NC where she lives with her conductor husband, two talkative young children, and a cranky old dog.